Yoshikatsu Nakayama: Career

 Nakayama has held several Democratic Party posts including vice-chairman of the Diet affairs committee, chairman of the "mobilization committee" (kokumin-undō-iinkai) and vice-president of the DPJ Tokyo prefectural federation.
 In the Hatoyama cabinet of 2009, he was special advisor to the prime minister for SME policy and "regional revitalization", during the 1st and 2nd reshuffled Kan cabinets of 2010 and 2011 parliamentary secretary of Economy, Trade and Industry.
 In the 2011 leadership election, he supported Michihiko Kano's bid for the DPJ presidency and subsequently joined Kano's newly formed faction (formally 素交会, Sokōkai) where he became secretary general.
 In January 2012, he succeeded Osamu Yoshida as chairman of the House of Representatives economy, trade and industry committee (keizai sangyō iinkai, lit. "economy and industry committee").
 Later that year he followed Makiko Tanaka who was appointed to the cabinet as chair of the committee on foreign affairs.

 2010 comments on women's entrepreneurship

 As parliamentary secretary in 2010, Nakyama had caused a controversy by remarks made during the APEC Women's Entrepreneurship Summit: His claim that "Japanese women find pleasure in working at home and that has been part of Japanese culture" and similar statements drew angry responses from participants, media and women's rights groups as they spread to the public.
 Women across Japan formed an online protest group that initiated an e-mail campaign to demand an apology.
 Nakayama later said he "regrets" his comments.

 Family

-Nakyama's eldest son Hiroyuki (寛進) is a former member and vice-president of the Taitō assembly and candidate for mayor of Taitō in 2011, his second son Tomoyasu (智康) a former member of the Hokkaidō prefectural assembly.
+Nakyama's eldest son Hiroyuki (寛進) is a former member and vice-president of the Taitō City Assembly and candidate for mayor of Taitō in 2011.
+His second son Tomoyasu (智康) is a former member of the Hokkaido Prefectural Assembly.